Cryptocurrency is a newer asset class and thus creates a few common questions.

 NFTs are digital collectibles.
 The IRS has long disallowed collectibles in retirement accounts, and any collectible investment puts an IRA at definite risk of a prohibited transaction and should be avoided at all costs.
 Some common examples of collectibles the IRS enforces are fine rugs, diamonds, gems, artwork, classic cars, and baseball cards.

-The IRS can bring enforcement on any investment that is not "held at arm's length" or could be abused by the investor themselves, such as buying a classic car, artwork, or NFT in a retirement account and then showing it off to personal friends.
+The IRS can bring enforcement on any investment that is not "held at arm's length" or could be abused by the investor themselves, such as buying a classic car, artwork, or NFT in a retirement account and then showing it off to personal friends or putting it up in their personal residence.